Graduation and Diploma Information

 The graduation application fee includes one diploma, in either English or Hawaiian.
-If you do not specifically request to have the Hawaiian language diploma, you will automatically receive the English language diploma.
+If you do not indicate your choice of diploma language on the graduation application, you will automatically receive the English language diploma.
 When choosing a diploma language, please be aware that the staff of the UH Hilo Office of the Registrar cannot translate the Hawaiian language diploma; also, some employers require a copy of the diploma as proof of graduation and may only accept a diploma in English.
 You must indicate your choice of diploma language on the graduation application and initial your choice.

 Honors in the College of Agriculture, Forestry and Natural Resource Management, the College of Arts and Sciences, the College of Business and Economics or Ka Haka `Ula O Ke`elikolani College of Hawaiian Language shall be determined in accordance with the cumulative GPA upon graduation in courses taken at UH Hilo in the following manner:

 To be eligible to purchase an honor cord for the Commencement exercise, honors students must have achieved the minimum UH Hilo GPA of 3.50 and completed 45 of the 60 required credits by the end of the term preceding their graduation semester.
 The list of eligible honor cord recipients will be determined after the incomplete deadline for the previous term.
 This date is listed on the academic calendar and normally falls on or around April 15 and November 15.
 Students eligible for a honors cord will receive an email notification in their hawaii.edu email account.